All Episodes

 You've inspired us to do our writing.

-Your writing is an exemplary model of how to get information across, and that's what we hope we've done in in our book.
+Your writing is an exemplary model of how to get information across, and that's what we hope we've done in our book.

-And uh when you look at what can be done, this is a very treatable illness, as Brian said, and uh Omicron is too, but you can't take it for granted.
+And when you look at what can be done, this is a very treatable illness, as Brian said.

-Uh and I'm I'm running back and forth from my clinic, my office out on the parking lot, uh attending to also uh a huge number of uh of people that are frightened, and they need to be reassured.
+And I'm running back and forth from my clinic, my office out on the parking lot, attending to a huge number of people that are frightened.

-And that um children do have an innate immunity, there they're they really take it uh as a mild infection.
+And that children do have an innate immunity.

 They rarely have any significant problem and need the treatment that the adults need.

-So the big message that didn't get out, and we still are fighting for is that early treatment needs to be promoted and used with safe agents that are antiviral.
+So the big message that didn't get out and we still are fighting for is that early treatment needs to be promoted and used with safe agents that are antiviral.

 It's so heavily mutated.